chef-boneyard/chef-web-docs-2016/includes_rubocop/includes_rubocop_run.rst

    $ rubocop /path/to/cookbook

-or from the root of an individual cookbook directory:
+|rubocop| may also be run from the root of an individual cookbook directory:

 .. code-block:: bash

    $ rubocop .

-|rubocop| will return a list, via standard output, the shows the results of the evaluation:
+|rubocop| returns a list, via standard output, that shows the results of the evaluation:

 .. code-block:: bash